Travel and Other Expense Policies

 Only actual costs for meals are reimbursed; therefore, if the total spent for a day is less than $75 domestic ($100 international), only the lower, actual costs will be reimbursed.
 Note: Receipts are required for any meal expense greater than $20 unless specific department policy is more restrictive.
 See Part III for additional information regarding supporting documentation.

 While it is not encouraged, it is understood that a limited amount of alcohol in connection with a traveler's dinner is reimbursable within the allowed daily amount for meals of $75.
+Alcohol with breakfast or lunch is not a reimbursable expense.
 Alcoholic beverages consumed by travelers between or after mealtimes are not considered meals and are not reimbursable, except if they qualify as necessary entertainment expenses described in Section 5.

 The University discourages use of the hotel mini-bar due to the high mark up of the items.